pathogenwatch-oss/amr-search/docs/INPUT_FORMATS.md

 ```
 /resources/{library-name}.toml
 ```
-`{library-name}` can be any string, but only NCBI taxon IDs can be bound to the taxon map.
+`{library-name}` can be any string, but only NCBI taxon IDs can be used for searching assemblies.

 e.g.
 - `1280.toml` provides the library for _Staphylococcus aureus_,